Ulcerative Colitis

 • Adjustments to diet

-Many people with severed ulcerative colitis may have their colons removed due to excessive bleeding and a high risk of developing colon cancer.
+Many people with severe ulcerative colitis may have their colons removed due to excessive bleeding and a high risk of developing colon cancer.

 People with ulcerative colitis may experience periods of remission that last months or even years.
 The doctor can help determine which treatment option will work well based on the condition.